 Find flora and fauna native to Wichita at the Chisholm Creek Park.
 As one of Wichita’s largest parks, it has been designated a Wichita Wild Habitat area featuring a 1.6-mile nature trail along the Chisholm Creek, which includes a wetlands area.
 For your picnic, Chisholm Creek Park has an open shelter, picnic tables and charcoal grills as well as restroom facilities.
+Need a break from the outdoors?
 After your meal, head over to the in-park Great Plains Nature Center to learn more about Wichita Wild Habitats and local plants and animals.

 O.J.
 Watson Park is an ideal location for your next family picnic, with more than 100 picnic tables and open shelters, a campfire circle and charcoal grills for rent.
-It also features fee-based activities to keep the entire family entertained in the outdoors for hours, including three children’s playgrounds, family fishing, miniature golf, a miniature train ride – a Wichita favorite! – pedal boats and pony rides.
+It also features free and fee-based activities to keep the entire family entertained in the outdoors for hours, including three children’s playgrounds, fishing, miniature golf, a miniature train ride, pedal boats, kayaks and pony rides.

 Another Wichita Wild Habitat – the largest in Wichita – Pawnee Prairie Park is home to deer, foxes, beaver and more than 100 species of bird.
 Open shelters and charcoal grills make picnicking in the wild flora possible, and one mile of paved and eight miles of unpaved trails offer scenic after-picnic exercise.
 Unique to Pawnee Prairie Park, is the Plumlee horseback riding trail perfect for exercising your horses, if you’ve brought them with you!

-Sedgwick County Park is a popular Wichita picnic spot with open and enclosed shelters and barbeque grills for rent.
-Several lakes with fishing docks, volleyball and basketball courts, playgrounds and horseshoe pits fill out Sedgwick County Park for activities for the whole family.
-Key features of this large piece of land include the Boundless Playground, designed for children aged 2-5 for safe play, and a sledding hill perfect for winter fun – if not so perfect for picnics!
+Sedgwick County Park is a popular Wichita picnic spot with open and enclosed shelters and barbecue grills for rent.
+Several lakes with fishing docks, volleyball and basketball courts, playgrounds and horseshoe pits fill out the park for activities for the whole family.
+Key features of this large piece of land include the Boundless Playground, designed for children aged 2-5 for safe play, and the Sedgwick County Art Walk.